-Gas: It’s normal to smell a little gas when a cold engine is first started because of incomplete combustion.
-If you smell gas after the engine is warm, though, the gas cap could be loose or the evaporative emissions control system — which is supposed to contain fuel vapors and recycle them through the engine — could be leaking or clogged.
+Gas: It’s normal to smell a little gasoline when a cold engine is first started because of incomplete combustion.
+If you smell gas fumes after the engine is warm, though, the gas cap could be loose or the evaporative emissions control system — which is supposed to contain fuel vapors and recycle them through the engine — could be leaking or clogged.
 Even worse, gas could be leaking from the tank or another part of the fuel system, such as the fuel line.
 Always investigate gas smells you discover when your car is parked before starting the car and potentially igniting the fuel.

 Rotting fruit: It’s probably what it smells like.
 Look under the seats for a decomposed apple or banana on the carpet.
 Be sure to clean the affected areas with a spray bottle or cleaner to clear out any resulting bacterium.